Disclaimer: Please consult your tax professional to confirm taxes and regulations. They change periodically.

 In addition, all vendors are accompanied when they visit us.
 You can rest assured that your merchandise will be safe with us.

 Is your distribution center FDA registered or registered with the FDA?

-Is your distribution center cGMP compliant?
+Is your distribution center cGMP-compliant?

 Yes, we are cGMP 211 compliant.